huijing/huijing.github.io/_drafts/how-well-do-you-know-display.md

 Fun fact: the *display* values we use all the time are actually short-hand.
 For example, `block` is actually short-hand for `block flow`.
 Refer to [specification](https://drafts.csswg.org/css-display/#propdef-display) for full list.

-All elements has a default *display* value, but they can be overridden by explicitly setting the *display* value to something else.
+All elements have a default *display* value, but they can be overridden by explicitly setting the *display* value to something else.

 ### display: none;